malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 **Learning Degree**
 * Reward based on how much the agent learns over a period.
 * Can be risky as it may discourage convergence of policy.
 So perhaps works better when only measured against the learning degree within modelling engine.

-# Approach

-## Policy Autonomy

-Most RL methods today don't trust the policy with much.
-They hide a number of key things from the policy by not making them available as inputs:
-* Goal
-	* On the basis that we don't know how to encode a goal.
-We hold the goal to ourselves like a secret card that we don't even reveal when the policy achieves it.
-* Rewards
-* Execution strategy.
-	* Model based techniques execute the path search as a mechanical process that the polucy has no control over.

-I want a policy that can "think".
-One that can choose inaction in order to mull over the options.
-So I need to trust it more.
-This includes with goal, rewards, but most importantly with execution strategy.
-I treat mental action the same as physical action.
-In order to include mental actions within the policy gradient calculations, I include those actions in the value estimate.

-Example tasks:
-* Planning: learn to simulate possible paths from model without carrying them all out.
-Great for efficiency in real world.

-## Functional Specialisation

-Intrinsic motivation approach make it very hard to produce results that are useful to us.

-Brain uses a lot of functional specialisation, as evidenced by a growing body of research.
-Particularly from lesion studies.
-So what if we tried that approach.

-We could add:
-* Explicit represenation of rewards, plus uncertainty.
-* Explicit support for model free and model based computation.
-* Explicit support for "simulation" of actions.

-Example:
-* In order to support simulation, action outputs could include an on/off signal that chooses between physical action vs just simulation of an action.
-Action outputs feed into model free reward predictor -> output into reward memory.
-Action output, sense inputs and reward prediction states could be fed into a reward uncertainty predictor.
-Policy uses that to choose to output a control signal to model based reward predictor, and waits.
-Model based reward predictor emits possible paths through its model.
-And reward uncertainty predictor estimates uncertainty.
-* _(tbd: needs diagram).
-* Then extend to actually producing action planning.

 ## Worked Example - Primitive Rewards plus Teacher Goals